 What an amazing resource!
 This book is an excellent effective resource for anyone who works with schools, camps, libraries, and just wants to share it on from family book shelves.
 It is a must for storytellers who intend to tell scary stories to children under fourteen.
 This anthology of scary stories clearly demonstrates the rich selection of plots and stories that are common in America today.
 Many of the more traditional stories are provided with slightly different twists.
 This produces fun to read (or hear) collections for the new storyteller while still holding the interest of those readers (or listeners) who have heard these tales.
 There are several original stories that are found nowhere else – plus a large selection of the old standbys.
 Altogether there are twenty stories placed in five categories with four stories per group: Just Deserts, Ghostly Guardians, Dark Humor, Urban Legends and Fearless Females.
-You are bound to Read more »
+You are bound to Read the rest of this entry »

 Press Play to hear Janice M. Del Negro who was interviewed by Eric Wolf on revising feminist folk-tales: naming the women. on the Art of Storytelling with Brother Wolf.